 Additionally, if you are a student with a GPA close to the 3.5 requirement, you may still qualify for the Swanson Supplementary Funds discussed above.

 The GRE may be a strong supporting document as part of your application review if you’ve taken it and scored well; however, the P2P application process through SSoE does not require the GRE for our Professional MS programs.

 Yes – as of just recently Pitt has expanded the program from only April 2020 graduates to August and December 2020 graduates as well.
 If you’ve graduated in another term, there is not flexibility at this time but we will share updates as the program progresses.
 For

 more information follow our social media pages to keep up to date where we will share real time updates:

 Pitt2Pitt is for our recent undergraduate graduates.
 At this time, recent master’s graduates interested in an additional master’s program are ineligible to apply for P2P but welcome to apply via our traditional application routes.
 Select departments and programs do offer additional funding to applicants.
 You can find our traditional graduate application here.

 At this time, the joint MBA-MSE program is not participating in P2P.

-Students pursuing a professional MS degree through the Swanson School of Engineering who qualify for P2P and the Swanson Supplementary scholarship can expect to pay the undergraduate tuition rate for your MS program (3 terms of aid maximum).
-Students who receive this Provost and Swanson Scholarship must be full-time students during their MS program and apply to begin in Fall 2020.
+Students pursuing a professional MS degree through the Swanson School of Engineering who qualify for P2P and the Swanson Supplementary scholarship can expect to pay the undergraduate tuition rate for your MS program (2 terms of aid maximum).
+Students who receive this Provost and Swanson Scholarship must be full-time students during their MS program.

 The expedited application requires:

 We are reviewing and processing applications as they are submitted.
 You should expect to receive an ‘unofficial’ decision letter from your Department of interest following your application.
-As we are working to finalize the logistics of scholarship funds, you will receive an official decision letter with funding information later in the Summer.
+As we are working to finalize the logistics of scholarship funds, you will receive an official decision letter with funding information.